cmsc426/cmsc426.github.io/colorseg.md

 <a name='colorspace'></a>
 ## RGB and other Color Spaces
-The colors (RGB) can be represented in a 3D vector space.
+The colors RGB can be represented in a 3D vector space.
 Think of this as X, Y and Z co-ordinate of a vector space representing colors.
 In most generic cameras, 8-bits are used to represent each color channel (the values range from 0-255).
 This means that an RGB pixel has 24-bits of data represented as a triplet of **\[Red, Green, Blue\]**.
 A value of \[0,0,0\] represents pure black, \[255,255,255\] represents pure white, \[255,0,0\] represents pure red and so on.
-Gray is any color which equal values of all the three channels.
-When RGB space is represented in the 3D vector space/cartesian space one can think of all normalized colors (divide each value by 255 for 8-bit) to be present in a unit-cube.
-One might think if colors are just a vector space then why cannot one transform them to make a different space.
-Indeed, this is what gives rise to other color spaces.
-Two such examples are Hue Saturation Value (HSV) and Luminance and chroma (YCbCr) color spaces.
+Gray is any color with equal values for all the three channels.
+We can visualize RGB space in three dimensions as a unit cube (for an 8-bit color space, we'd divide by 255 to make it unit length).
+But if colors are just a vector space, can't we transform them to make a different space?
+Indeed, we can; this gives rise to color spaces like Hue Saturation Value (HSV) and Luminance and chroma (YCbCr).
 If $$[R, G, B]$$ represents a sample color in the RGB color space, then the equivalent HSV color space value is given by,

 $$ R' = \frac{R}{255} $$